 - keeping a safe distance to other people (especially if they show symptoms, social distancing is key);

 - avoiding large crowds;

-- self-quarantine if you feel sick and have the option.
+- self-quarantine or isolate if you feel sick and have the option.

 The above recommendations hold true for everyone, but are even more important for Senior Residences, Schools, and other (Long Term) Care Facilities because of their public nature and demographics (seniors & young children, respectively).